bbwheroes/tool-collection/os/linux.md

 # Linux Tools

-## Recomended Distros
+## Recommended  Distros
-- If you are more there for looks see under Desktop Enviroments most of the time they are paired with a distro
+- If you are more there for looks, see under Desktop Environments most of the time they are paired with a distro
 - [Pop!_os](https://pop.system76.com/) (Recommended)
 - [Mint](https://linuxmint.com/)
 - [MX Linux](https://mxlinux.org/)